 This will install other required dependencies on your system.

-The application installer, add a launcher to the desktop systems.
+The application installer, adds a launcher to the desktop systems.
 Search for the Zoom client under the applications.
 You will see the Zoom application launcher as shown in the screenshot below.

-Click on the launcher button to start zoom application.
+Click on the launcher button to start the zoom application.

-You must have a meeting ID to join meeting.
-Click on “Join a Meeting” button, then enter meeting ID and your name (to display in meeting) to connect meeting.
-You can get the meeting ID from the host of meeting.
+You must have a meeting ID to join the meeting.
+Click on the “Join a Meeting” button, then enter your meeting ID and your name (to display in the meeting) to connect meeting.
+You can get the meeting ID from the host of the meeting.

 You can also host a meeting on Zoom.
 To host a meeting you need to sign in to the zoom client application.
-After login you will get 4 options, Join meeting, new meeting, schedule or share screen only.
+After login, you will get 4 options, Join a meeting, new meeting, schedule, or share screen only.

 This tutorial describes you to install the Zoom client application on the Fedora Linux system.
 Now you can quickly host or join a Zoom meeting in a few clicks.